Search

 These pressures are becoming a major issue of concern for retailers in both shopping centres and high streets throughout the country.
 And when the main retailers close, the rest of the shopping centre or high street will suffer.

-We asked in our article of July last year whether e-retailers needed a high street presence.
+Last year we looked at whether e-retailers needed a high street presence.
 The converse of this is whether old-style retailers, particularly those with no on-line presence, can afford to remain in their existing retail units.

 Our experience is that some retailers are keeping branches open because landlords are unwilling to accept early surrenders or to negotiate reductions in rent.
 But another more interesting reason why branches are kept open even when trading has reduced is because, in general, when stores are closed, larger retailers also see a reduction in their on-line business.
 There is a connection between the amount of retail branches that a retail operator has and the amount of trade on-line.
 Visibility on the high street and in shopping centres increases a retailer’s on-line trade.